chromatone/chromatone.center/theory/notes/alternative/numbered/index.md

 ---
 title: Numbered notation
-subtitle: A simplified notation using numbers to show scale degrees
+description: A simplified notation using numbers to show scale degrees

 date: 2021-09-29
 ---